vermashresth/vermashresth.github.io/_news/annoucement_8.md

 related_posts: false
 ---

-Presenting my work on [Social Choice Language Model](https://arxiv.org/abs/2408.12112) at **NeurIPS 2024 SoLaR Workshop**.
+Presenting my work on [Social Choice Language Model](https://arxiv.org/abs/2408.12112) at **NeurIPS 2024 GenAI for Health Workshop**.
 See you in Vancouver!